rotationalio/rotational.io/README.md

 1. Update the `title`, `email`, and socials `link` fields.
 2. Add your image link to `image` field or leave empty to use email gravatar
 3. Write your function at Rotational and then description of you

+## hugo new command

+"hugo new" command is used to create content…

+If you type "hugo new example.md" the file created will be directly located in the root of the "content" folder.

+According to archetypes and their content folder, you can use "hugo new archetype-content-folder/your-file.md" to create a specific file

+e.g:  $ hugo new blog/YYYY-MM-DD-title-of-blog.md  "to create blog post"
+        Or
+      $ hugo new author/firstname-lastname.md  "to create new author".

+Can be useful: you can create blog or author subfolder by typing :

+       $ hugo new blog/subfolder/YYYY-MM-DD-title-of-blog.md
+          Or
+       $ hugo new author/subfolder/firstname-lastname.md

 ## WebP